CarloC24/Sprint-Challenge-Authentication/ANSWERS.md

 1. What is the purpose of using _sessions_?

+To have a to make the http stateful.

 2. What does bcrypt do to help us store passwords in a secure manner.

+Bcrypt has password hashing.

 3. What does bcrypt do to slow down attackers?

+It hashes the passwords so attackers will decodes it longer.

 4. What are the three parts of the JSON Web Token?

+Headers, Payload, Signature